Engine No. 1: ExxonMobil

 Engine No. 1's decision to invest in ExxonMobil was sparked by a family dinner of James in 2019.
 His sons asked him how he squared environmentalism – he served on the board of the National Fish and Wildlife Foundation – with his investments in energy companies.
 After finding his own answer lacking, he decided to "take on" ExxonMobil.

 Engine No. 1 bought a stake in ExxonMobil worth $40 million in December 2020, which equated to about 0.02% of the oil company's shares.
 At that time, institutional investors were already becoming frustrated with the company lagging behind its competitors in preparing for the energy transition, ExxonMobil also incurred a $22 billion loss that year.

 Open letter

 On December 7, 2020, James wrote an open letter to the board of directors, pointing out Exxon's poor return on capital employed (ROCE).
 Writing for the Harvard Business Review, Robert Eccles and Colin Mayer argue that Exxon's poor capital allocation stemmed from its decades of climate change denial.
 The letter asked for widespread reform and proposed an alternative slate of four independent directors, all with experience of the energy sector.

-Given their small stake in the company, the investment fund's strategy relied on convincing Exxon's large shareholders, the largest three being BlackRock, The Vanguard Group and State Street, to back its plans.
+Given its small stake in the company, the investment fund's strategy relied on convincing Exxon's large shareholders, the largest three being BlackRock, The Vanguard Group and State Street, to back its plans.
 Engine No. 1 appealed less to environmental principles and more to profitability in their strategy to convince investors.
 It said that Exxon's focus on fossil fuels threatened future returns, stating that the company faced "existential risks".